Amaza Lee Meredith: Other achievements

 Meredith was also an inventor.
 In 1955, she received a patent for an accessory to be attached to a golf bag.
 Also, she developed the "Kant Drop", a top that can be attached to any recyclable container.
 She continued to design buildings and paint throughout the 1960s.
-Some of her artwork was exhibited in Virginia Museum of Fine Arts and galleries in New York and North Carolina, some is still displayed in the Gillfield Baptist Church or hangs in residents’ homes.
-In the 1970s, Meredith designed logos to be used for a proposed name change for the National Association for the Advancement of Colored People (NAACP).
+Some of her artwork was exhibited in the Virginia Museum of Fine Arts and galleries in New York and North Carolina, some is still displayed in the Gillfield Baptist Church or hangs in residents’ homes.
+In the 1970s, Meredith designed logos to be used as a proposed name change for the National Association for the Advancement of Colored People (NAACP).
+She created more than a dozen scrapbooks, devoting each to a different subject and/or person.
+They contain documents, photos, letters, news clippings, and ephemera, which combine to form a rich source of research on their topics.
+The materials cut across all the other sub-series in these collections.
+To further add to her prestigious achievements Azurest South was documented during Women's Month 2001 by the National Register of Historic Places.
+In describing this extraordinary woman's talents, Azurest South was called a “significant landmark of African-American material culture and design.”